pvdz/preval/tests/cases/buffer_base64/base.md

 Denormalized calls: Same

 Todos triggered:
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Buffer_from
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Buffer_from